epri-dev/der-dnp3-an2018/README.md

 ## Building the Outstation

-The application be built for any platform supported by OpenDNP3.
+The application can be built for any platform supported by OpenDNP3.

 The build uses [cmake](https://cmake.org/) to generate a platform-specific build file (e.g. makefile or visual studio solution)